|QUICK FACTS SHEET FOR IVY|

 It’s easy to find misleading advice when researching the control of ivy.
 This is because when ivy appears on trees it is widely believed to endanger the health of all trees great and small when.
 However, Ivy is in fact not harmful when present on a trunk and when present on the crown of a tree this is usually only because the trees are already in decline or are diseased and slowly dying anyway.
+Ivy is very distinct with its shiny dark green colour and is a five-pointed leaf.

 On the other hand, in the instances where ivy has grown on old or damaged trees and the evergreen cover has hid cavities or areas of decay, this is a sign that the ivy should be controlled.
 Ivy can also become an additional weight in the canopy of a tree which in time could affect it’s stability especially in windy conditions.
 Quite often trees are grown for their attractive stem or bark, such as birch and some acres, so it is advisable that one prevents ivy from obscuring these ornamental features.